Dog Bite Lawyer - Manchester NH

 When a dog bite injury occurs, the injured party has to file a civil court case within a three-year time frame based on the statute of limitations for lawsuits involving personal injury.
 While the law is known as the dog bite law, it does apply to all injures and property damage caused by dogs.
 The law also covers injuries that may be considered indirectly caused by dogs.

-If you have been injured by a dog in your Manchester, NH community, consult with our attorneys.
+If you have been injured by a dog bite or animal attack in your Manchester, NH community, consult with a dog bite lawyer today.
 With our help, we can review your case and prepare a claim based on your individual circumstances.
 Every dog bite or injury case is different.
 Every client deserves the proper attention to ensure that their legal rights are upheld.

 The dog owner may try to say that you were trespassing during the time of injury or that you were committing a civil wrong at the time.
 If this is untrue, we can help you fight the allegations against you and ensure that the dog owner is held accountable for the actions of their pet.